SoklyHour/flask-blog-website/README.md

 ```bash
 pip install -r requirements.txt
 ```
+This will install all the necessary Python packages for the application.
 ### 2. Setup Database

 Once the dependencies are installed, initialize the database by running: